Naveenchand06/Web3.py-Basics/README.md

 ## Contents

-- This file contains code to deploy a contract using Web3.py.
+- This file(deploy.js) contains code to deploy a contract using Web3.py.
 - How to make a transaction?
 - How to sign a contract using web.py?
 - How to call a function in a contract?